grimmer0125/search-github-starred/README.md

 To be added.

 ### Referenced repository
-The parameters and the flow about github api calls are from https://github.com/mjmsmith/starredsearch, which is a excellent project and uses Swift on server side to implement the same function, seraching the information on starred repositories without using elasticsearch.
+The parameters and the flow about github api calls are from https://github.com/mjmsmith/starredsearch, which is a excellent project and uses Swift on server side to implement the function seraching the information on starred repositories.
+This repo is based on that repository and add the feature, fulll-text (elasticserach).